 We found that a group of invasive species often managed as a single entity – ungulates – differ in their effects at a species level.
 Based on results from an experiment that excluded both pigs and deer, we conclude that ungulates selectively browse four of the six species tested while avoiding the other two (Figure 1), and as a result, shape forest community diversity.
 However, deer abundance alone was negatively correlated with overall seedling abundance, including native and exotic seedling abundance, and vine abundance, while no such correlations were detected with pig abundance (Figure 3).
 This, in combination with the observation that most mortality in the exclosure study appeared to come from browsing rather than rooting, indicates that deer have a greater impact on seedling mortality than do pigs.
 Our findings are consistent with numerous other studies on the detrimental effects of invasive deer (10-11, 13).
 In addition, deer dispersed very few seeds, while pigs dispersed large numbers of mostly native seeds.
 Thus, we conclude that, in our study systems, deer and pigs have different ecological functions, and management of these ungulates should consider the extreme detrimental effects that deer have on seedlings and the seed dispersal services that pigs provide.

-Since these invasive species are being managed within the context of a highly degraded novel ecosystem, these functional differences suggest that different management strategies should apply to each species.
+Because these invasive species are being managed within the context of a highly degraded novel ecosystem, these functional differences suggest that different management strategies should apply to each species.
 Deer are not replacing a lost ecological function, but instead have a strongly negative impact on forest communities by hindering forest regeneration (Figure 3).
 We anticipate that eradication or control to very low abundance would prove beneficial.
 In contrast, pigs provide seed dispersal services, which is a function that has been lost from the forests in the island of Guam (38) due to the absence of native forest birds and bats.
 Removing pigs could have detrimental effects to native plant species that have been limited by the lack of dispersers in limestone karst forests, where we did not detect strong negative impacts from pigs.
 Therefore, we recommend focusing control efforts on deer and strongly discourage landscape-level control of pigs until solutions can be found to address the lack of seed dispersal in Guam’s forests.

 Invasive species are normally managed with the goal of control or eradication, but in novel ecosystems with multiple species and factors contributing to ecological changes, a blanket approach may not be wise.
 Feral ungulates are components of novel ecosystems around the world, and although their negative effects are well-documented (39-41), there are a few examples where they play beneficial roles (42,43) or have unexpectedly insignificant effects on native flora (44,45).
 Ungulate eradication is an important restoration tool, especially in island environments where ungulates are considered destructive invasive species (46).
-While this may still be the preferred management tool for Guam’s systems, there may be unintended consequences.
+Although this may still be the preferred management tool for Guam’s systems, there may be unintended consequences.
 These include the release of invasive plant species (14, 47) or reduced seed dispersal (43).
 Natural resource managers would be aided by discerning which non-native species serve important functions, and which species are especially destructive before implementing conservation actions in a novel ecosystem.

 Competing Interests